Updated for tax year 2025.

 - Long-term capital gains tax is lower than ordinary income tax.

-- You must own the asset for over one year to qualify for a long-term gain.
+- You must own the asset for more than one year to qualify for long-term capital gains.

-- Tax rates for long-term gains range from 0% to 20%, depending on income.
+- Tax rates on long-term gains range from 0% to 20%, depending on income.

-To qualify as a long-term gain, you must own a capital asset — meaning that house, investment, or car you sold — longer than one year.
-Once you’re past the one year mark, you generally qualify for the special long-term gain tax rates.
+To qualify as a long-term gain, you must own a capital asset — such as a house, investment, or car — for longer than one year.
+Once you’re past the one-year mark, you generally qualify for the special long-term gain tax rates under current tax laws.

-Meanwhile, a short-term capital gain includes the profits of an item you sold that you owned for less than one year.
+Meanwhile, a short-term capital gain includes the profits of an item you sold that you owned for one year or less.
 Short-term capital gains tax rates are the same as your ordinary income tax rate.
 Long-term gains are typically taxed at a lower rate, so exceeding the one-year holding period before selling certain assets may sometimes save you money on taxes.

 Most things you own, such as your car, investments, and real estate, are capital assets.
-And when you sell those assets, it creates a capital gain or loss.
+And when you sell those assets, it creates a capital gain or loss that you’ll typically report on Schedule D of your tax return.

 Long-term capital gains occur when:

-- You sell an asset and the sale price is greater than your purchase price (cost basis).
+- You sell an asset, and the sale price exceeds your purchase price (cost basis).

 - You kept the asset for longer than one year.

-Note: Gains on certain types of assets, such as collectibles and property for which you have taken depreciation deductions, are subject to their own special rules.
+Note: Gains on certain types of assets (such as collectibles, qualified small business stock, or property for which you have taken depreciation deductions) are subject to their own special rules.
 For instance, long-term capital gains on collectible assets can be taxed at a maximum rate of 28%.

 As a taxpayer, you can pay anywhere from 0% to 20% tax on your long-term capital gain, depending on your income level and tax filing status.
-Additionally, capital gains are subject to the net investment income tax (NIIT) of 3.8% when the income is above certain amounts.
+Additionally, capital gains are subject to the net investment income tax (NIIT) of 3.8% when the income is above certain amounts, and may also be impacted by state taxes depending on where you live.

-Long-term capital gains rates are applied based on ordinary income amounts.
-The brackets for 2024 for each filing status are:
+Long-term capital gains rates are based on your total taxable income, including your ordinary income.
+The long-term capital gains tax brackets for 2025 are:

 Example: Say you bought ABC stock on March 1, 2010, for $10,000.
 On May 1, 2023, you sold all the stock for $20,000 (after selling expenses).
 You now have a $10,000 capital gain ($20,000 – 10,000 = $10,000).